Universal-Team/LeafEdit/README.md

 This is a work in progress Animal Crossing: New Leaf Save Manager & Editor for the Nintendo 3DS!

+## Building
+To build LeafEdit, you need:
+- devkitARM
+- Libctru
+- Citro2D
+- Citro3D
+- 3ds-libjpeg-turbo

+You can get all those things with Pacman by running: `pacman -S 3ds-dev 3ds-libjpeg-turbo --noconfirm`.
+You also need Bannertool & Makerom.

 ## Credits
 ### Main Developers